-- For the pairing of mobile phones, we recommend starting the device search from the mobile phone itself. - The user has 30 seconds to enter the Bluetooth[®] code.
-Otherwise the pairing process has to be repeated.
+- For the pairing of mobile phones, we recommend starting the device search from the mobile phone itself. - The user has 30 seconds to enter the code, otherwise the pairing process has to be repeated.
 To do this, select CDR/PCM from the search list on the mobile phone again.

 - There are situations where the mobile phone will not allow a connection because of an irregular condition.
-Restarting the mobile phone usually returns the mobile phone to normal operating condition again. - Some phone models allow the user to select the Bluetooth[®] profiles supported.
-Here, too, profile selections can become forgotten and the connection can no longer be established.
-In most cases this problem can be solved by recreating the Bluetooth[®] profiles. - Some phone models respond to a pairing request by CDR/PCM only when their screen is active and visible.
+Restarting the mobile phone usually returns the mobile phone to normal operating condition again. - Some phone models allow the user to select the Bluetooth[®] profiles supported, allowing profile selections to be forgotten.
+In most cases, the problem can be solved by recreating the Bluetooth[®] profiles. - Some phone models respond to a pairing request by CDR/PCM only when their screen is active and visible.

-- In very rare cases, it can happen that the mobile phone forgets the pairing information.
-As a result, no connection can be established between the devices.
-In this case, delete the entry left on the phone and repeat the pairing process. - On some phone models, each connection request by the car must be confirmed by the press of a button.
+- In the event that a mobile phone forgets the pairing information, delete the entry left on the phone and repeat the pairing process. - On some phone models, each connection request by the car must be confirmed by the press of a button.
 If this confirmation is not provided, the connection will not be established.